BullyWiiPlaza/JMaster-Duel-Bot/README.md

 ## Download
 Please go to the [GitHub Releases page](../../releases/latest) in order to download the application.

-### Anti Virus
-If you get an anti virus alert of "trojan" or "trojan.downloader" then it only means that the anti virus detected a downloading/updating functionality.
-It's harmless since the bot has those built-in to work better and supply you with the latest version automatically.
-[You might need to allow the launcher in your anti virus settings](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26).
-Feel free to run it in a virtual machine for testing if you don't trust it at first in order to see if it's legit.

 ## Features
 The tool's features currently are:
 - [Botting solo duels for XP](https://www.youtube.com/watch?v=hJbZtvzDB1Q) (and therefore unlimited lifetime mission gem rewards)